MirrorNetworking/Mirror/doc/articles/Concepts/Authentication.md

 -   Use a web service in your website

-Trying to write a comprehensive authentication framework that cover all these is very complex.
-There is no one size fits all, and we would quickly end up with bloated code.

-Instead, Mirror includes an authentication component framework that allows you to implement any Authenticator you need.
+Mirror includes an Authenticator component framework that allows you to implement any authentication scheme you need.

 ## Encryption Warning